-Students who are experiencing homelessness are to be enrolled immediately.
+Students who are experiencing homelessness, as defined by 42 USC §11302, are to be enrolled immediately.
 Districts cannot require students experiencing homelessness to provide proof of residency, immunizations, birth certificates, guardianship documents, or any other sort of required paperwork before enrolling.
+Enrollment will be based on available space.
+If no space is available at the campus, IDEA will work with the student and family to identify another IDEA campus or other public school with available space for enrollment.